sdv-dev/PyMetrics/docs/SETUP.md

 ## Github Actions Setup

-When using Download Analytics via Github Actions, the authentication credentials for Google Drive and Big Query must be passed as repository `secrets`, which will later on be declared as environment variables.
+When using PyMetrics via Github Actions, the authentication credentials for Google Drive and Big Query must be passed as repository `secrets`, which will later on be declared as environment variables.

-1. Open the [Settings page of the Download Analytics repository]( https://github.com/datacebo/download-analytics/settings/secrets/actions) and click on `Secrets`.
+1. Open the [Settings page of the PyMetrics repository]( https://github.com/datacebo/pymetrics/settings/secrets/actions) and click on `Secrets`.

    | ![secrets](imgs/secrets.png "Open the secrets page of the repository") |
    | - |